magratheazaphod/FREDA_python/README.md

 ### Projects still in progress:

-Rerun significance of intensity changes with permutation method, instead of bootstrapping without mixing between samples.
+-Rerun significance of intensity changes with permutation method, instead of bootstrapping without mixing between samples.

-A companion to the 12-panel RDA_type_changes figure, except comparing 1994-2007 and 1980-1993.
+-A companion to the 12-panel RDA_type_changes figure, except comparing 1994-2007 and 1980-1993.

-A figure showing the seasonal fraction of banded rainfall at different points (as opposed to just the yearly fraction)
+-A figure showing the seasonal fraction of banded rainfall at different points (as opposed to just the yearly fraction)

-P-values of decadal changes in 'effective rainfall'
+-P-values of decadal changes in 'effective rainfall'

-Rewrite the original 12-panel rainfall change figure to use units of mm, not mm/day
+-Rewrite the original 12-panel rainfall change figure to use units of mm, not mm/day